basnijholt/nijho.lt/content/post/advent-of-open-source/10-home-assistant-config/index.md

 Unfortunately, I've been less active lately with my Home Assistant setup because so many other projects draw my attention.
 One of these "projects" is my 1.5-year-old twin boys, who now have their own room with specialized automations, including 100% local cameras with ML pattern detection for monitoring without compromising privacy.

+{{< figure src="meme.png" caption="The evolution of home automation" alt="Meme with four panels, each showing a brain with increasing complexity.
+The panels are labeled: 'MANUAL LIGHT SWITCHES', 'SMART BULBS', 'MOTION SENSORS', and '137 AUTOMATIONS RUNNING YOUR ENTIRE HOME'." >}}

 ## 🔧 Technical Highlights

 - 137 documented automations with auto-generated documentation